geissdoerfer/shepherd/README.md

 *shepherd* is an early stage project and chances are that something is not working as expected.
 Also, some features are not yet fully supported or documented.
-At this stage, fixing issues and adding functionality might only require a few lines of code, so please, get in touch with us via e-mail or by creating an issue on github.
+If you experience issues or require additional features, please get in touch via e-mail or by creating an issue on github.

 ## Documentation